 Edging

 The Warpig has the tightest sidecut and one of the widest waist widths in the review.
 It provided a very fun and nimble edging style that is enhanced by a playful flex and stable platform brought by the waist width.
-Given its waist width, our testers were found it had very efficient and easy edge to edge movement at all speeds.
+Given its waist width, our testers found it had very efficient and easy edge-to-edge movement at all speeds.
 It excelled at short radius turns that had felt snappy and quick based upon its tight sidecut and tapered profile.

 The Warpig was able to make secure and powerful medium radius turns; our tester could comfortably hold these arcs with speed and precision.
-The model does have a hard time maintaining those longer high-speed arcing turns due to the sidecut and rockered tip/tail profile.
+It has a harder time maintaining those longer high-speed arcing turns due to the sidecut and rockered tip/tail profile.
 In edge-able soft snow, this board provided an all-time experience.
 Although, our testing suggests that because of its rockered tip and tail, this model struggles to maintain edge contact in firm snow conditions.
 This was particularly noticeable on the heel side edge or landing on jumps and rails.

 Float in Powder

-The Warpig has a setback stance, 7mm tapered profile, and rockered tip to provide top of the review class floatation.
+The Warpig has a setback stance, 7mm tapered profile, and rockered tip to provide top-of-the-class floatation.
 Its smaller tail profile keeps the board nimble in treed settings and helps provide additional flotation when compared to the more twin profiles.

 Stability at Speed